-LIVESTREAMING: Kokrokoo on Peace FM with Kwame Sefa Kayi
+LIVESTREAMING: Kokrokoo on Peace Fm with Kwame Sefa Kayi

 Click to read all about coronavirus →

-Multiple award-winning morning show host, Kwame Sefa Kayi comes your way with the Tuesday edition of Peace FM’s morning show, Kokrokoo.
+Multiple award-winning morning show host, Kwame Sefa Kayi comes your way this morning with the Monday edition of Peace FM’s morning show, Kokrokoo.

-The ‘Chairman General’ of radio oversees an insightful morning of discussions that covers several issues of national interest.
+Having returned from a long weekend, the Monday edition of Kokrokoo will see a discussion of several national issues that have developed over the weekend.

-The show is packed with segments that ensure listeners are served with the best form of information, education and entertainment.
+The show is packed with segments that ensure listeners are served with the best form of information, education and entertainment needed to start a week.

 Send your news stories to and via WhatsApp on +233 55 2699 625.